Skip To Content Skip To Navigation Go to Accessibility Statement

 Wired vs. Wireless

 Some TENS units feature wireless TENS pads.
-These are convenient as they eliminate the risk of becoming tangled and are less noticeable (great for public use).
+These options provide convenience by eliminating the risk of tangling and remaining less noticeable.
+This makes them great for public use.
 However, these can be more expensive and heavier than traditional pads.

 TENS Unit Garments: A Great Alternative